LearnDash has ample functionality packed into the core, and several extensions to add more features (we’ve built quite a few too!)

 - In your admin panel, go to Appearance -> Menus

-- Create a new menu, let’s call it ‘main menu’
+- Create a new menu, let’s call it the ‘main menu’

 - Add pages you’ve created, for example, home, contact, blog, from the pages list